Selling Covered Calls. Insights into Writing Covered Call Strategy.

 - Selling covered call when the stock price goes up

-- Selling covered call when the stock price remains in the flat
+- Selling covered calls when the stock price remains in the flat

 - Conclusions on writing covered calls